 9.51.1 General

-A relay consists of a relay AP and a relay STA.
+A relay consists of an AP with dot11RelayAPImplemented equal to true and a STA with dot11RelaySTAImplemented equal to true.

 A relay STA is a non-AP STA with dot11RelaySTAOperation equal to true.

 A relay AP is an AP with dot11RelayAPOperation equal to true.